-Give your APP a Display Name, choose a Category, click on Create App ID and pass the security check.
+Give your APP a Display Name, click on Create App ID and pass the security check.

-- At the Select a Product chose Facebook Login.
+- At the Add a Product choose Facebook Login.

-- Write the website's URL, where you want to use the Facebook application, into the Site URL.
+- Write your website's URL into the Site URL.

-- Go to the Settings menu under the Facebook login.
-Copy the Callback URL from Smart Slider 3's backend to the Valid OAuth redirect URIs field.
+- At your App go to the Settings menu (under the Facebook login menupoint).
+Insert the Callback URL from Smart Slider 3's backend to the Valid OAuth Redirect URIs field.

 Click Save changes at the bottom right corner.

-- Go to App Review, and make it available for the public.
+- Go to App Review and make the application available for the public.